 How to Apply

-The Admissions Committee will review your application when you have submitted the following materials through the central application website for the MS International Management program.
-The application is accessed by registering on the IPBS website.
-Please note that this is not the D’Amore-McKim School of Business online application.
-Because you are applying to both D’Amore-McKim and to a second institution, admissions representatives from both schools will need access to your application to review your candidacy.
+The Admissions Committee will review your application when you have submitted the following materials for the MS International Management program.
+Please note that you will not apply to this program using the D’Amore-McKim School of Business online application.
+Because you are applying to both D’Amore-McKim and to a second business school, admissions representatives from both schools will need access to your application to review your candidacy.

 - U.S. Bachelor's degree or equivalent